capperstrnd/capperstrnd/README.md

 - 👯 I’m looking to collaborate on climate/sustainability projects
 - 🌱 I’m currently learning Ionic Framework, iOS Swift and Android Kotlin

-If you're interested in my resume, or collaborating on a project and/or discussing the latest tech trends, feel free to connect on:
+If you're interested in my resume, or collaborating on a project and/or discussing the latest tech/climate, feel free to connect on:
 - 📫 !['robots beware - electrified postage method, ask a friend if you can't see this <3'](./assets/reachme.png)
 - [@capperstrnd on Discord](https://discord.com/users/capperstrnd)!